cees-elzinga/script.xbmc.hue.ambilight/README.md

 Some other, smaller issues:
  - Better support to detect if a movie is playing / paused or stopped (the callback function didn't seem to work for me)
- - Monitor changes in the add-on's settings.
-Changes are now effective after restarting XBMC
  - Support a variable number of lights

 Contributing